WiFi Keeps Disconnecting on Windows 11: How to Stop It

 - Corrupted system files – If your system files are damaged or corrupted, then you might face this issue.
 You need to repair the system files.

-- Network adapter glitch – If there is an inconsistency with the adapter that you are using to establish the WiFi connection, then you might have this issue.
+- Network adapter glitch – If there is an inconsistency with the adapter you are using to establish the WiFi connection, you might have this issue.

-- DNS consistency – If the DNS is inconsistent, you may face this issue.
+- DNS consistency – You may face this issue if the DNS is inconsistent.
 You can fix the issue by flushing DNS.

-What can I do to fix the WiFI keeps disconnecting issue on Windows 11?
+What can I do if the WiFi keeps disconnecting on Windows 11?

 Before moving to the actual troubleshooter steps, you can go through these preliminary checks: